Drift, Kentucky

 Drift is an unincorporated community and coal town in Floyd County, Kentucky, United States.
-As of the census of 2000, there were 569 people living in the ZIP Code Tabulation Area (ZCTA) for Drift's ZIP code (41619).
+As of the census of 2000, 569 people were living in the ZIP Code Tabulation Area (ZCTA) for Drift's ZIP code (41619).

 History

 A post office was established in the community in 1909.
 The origins of the name Drift are unclear: it may have been named for a local mine or for driftwood found in a nearby creek.

+The Beaver Coal & Mining Company was the most well-known operator of mines in the community, but there were also smaller mines such as the Floyd-Elkhorn Consolidated Collieries and the Turner-Elkhorn Coal Company.

 Geography

 Drift is located at the northern terminus of Kentucky Route 1101 on Kentucky Route 122.
-The southern terminus of route 3680 is also near the community.
+The southern terminus of Route 3680 is also near the community.